RechieKho/libbag/README.md

 A simple, modern, header-only, custom implementation of bundling (zipping) and unbundling (unzipping) library in C++20.
 There is no allocation and deallocation in the library as it uses streams and insert iterators to output result.
+It is not to be confused with cryptography as there is no encryption and decryption involved.

 ## Directory structure